Use Power BI in Office 365

-"A sample has been added.
-When you see , close the pop-up.
+When you see Sample added, close the pop-up.

-I'll try to open it because the sample has been added.
-The red frame report in the figure visualizes the status of medals in each country at the Olympics.
+A sample has been added, so let's open it.
+The report in the red frame in the figure visualizes the medal acquisition status of each country at the Olympic Games.

-The sample you added is a report created in Power View, and silverlight is required to view it.
-If Silverlight is not installed, a link appears at the top of the view, so click to install it.
+The sample you added is a report created in Power View, and you need Silverlight to view it.
+If Silverlight is not installed, a link appears at the top of the view and you can click to install it.

-To return to the previous screen, click the back button in your browser.
+To return to the previous screen, click the browser's back button.

-Click on the "Search by Power BI Q&A" link at the top right and use the Power BI Q&A feature.
-(Power BI has already been set up, so this is a description of the feature.)
+Click the "Search with Power BI Q&A" link in the top right corner and try using the Power BI Q&A feature.
+(You've already set up Power BI, so we'll talk about the features from now on.)

-Now that the Olympic medal report is registered in Power BI Q&A, type "medal count" to try and press Enter.
-Other suggestions will be displayed as you type.
+Now that the Olympic medals report is in Power BI Q&A, try typing medal count and press Enter.
+While typing, other suggestions are suggested.

 Displays the total number of medals in the past.

 Then type medal count by year.
-In the future, the number of medals acquired by year is displayed in a line graph.
+Then, from now on, the number of medals obtained by year will be displayed as a line graph.